Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2021-03-16

 Yoast SEO 16.0: The Sweet Sixteen release is out!
 It comes with several fixes and improvements.
 Happy updating and thank you for using Yoast SEO Premium!
-Read more about what’s new in Yoast SEO 16.0 in [https://yoa.st/release-16-0](our release post)!
+Read more about what’s new in Yoast SEO 16.0 in [our release post](https://yoa.st/release-16-0)!

 #### Other

 * Yoast SEO Premium now requires Yoast SEO to be installed and activated.
 The first time you upgrade to Yoast SEO Premium 16.0, Yoast SEO 16.0 will automatically be installed and activated for you.
 * Hides the 'deactivate' button for Yoast SEO on the Plugins page, as long as Yoast SEO Premium is active, because Yoast SEO Premium cannot function properly without Yoast SEO.
 When Yoast SEO Premium is deactivated, the 'deactivate' button for Yoast SEO will reappear.
 * Sets the minimum supported WordPress version to 5.6.
 * Includes every change in Yoast SEO core 16.0.
-See the [https://wordpress.org/plugins/wordpress-seo/#developers](core changelog).
+See the [core changelog](https://wordpress.org/plugins/wordpress-seo/#developers).

 ## 15.9.2